 Angela Gossow proved that she was one of the elite vocalists in her time with the band Arch Enemy

 Angela Gossow is one of those vocalists in the music business that will leave many fans in awe because of her ability to growl so effectively and do a death metal voice just like a man!
 The first album that she was a member of was the album Wages of Sin released in 2002.
-Yes, 2002 was over 15 years ago but enough time has passed that this writer feels that a proper tribute should be given to Angela Gossow for her talent, hard work, and dedication to one of the greatest bands in Sweden.
+Yes, 2002 is 16 years ago but enough time has passed that this writer feels that a proper tribute should be given to Angela Gossow for her talent, hard work, and dedication to one of the greatest bands in Sweden.
 We will also review the album Wages of Sin.
 Angela Gossow was a member of the bands Asmodina and Mistress before she joined Arch Enemy.
 She is from Germany and along with Sabina Classen of Holy Moses, she is Germany’s best female vocalist but she does death metal vocals and is one of the best in the genre.
 I did not know what to think after she replaced Johan Liiva but she proves that she is worthy to be in this band.
 Looking back, she was a more than effective replacement for Mr. Liiva.
 It is still impressive when you hear growling like this and realize that this is a woman doing this!

 Track listing for Wages of Sin

 - Dead Bury Their Dead

 - Snow Bound

 - Shadows and Dust

 Angela Gossow expressing her love of heavy metal

 A brief review of the album Wages of Sin